Cash Flow Analysis for Small Business Owners

 Cash flow is essentially the movement of money in and out of your business.
 This cycle of cash inflows and outflows determines your business's solvency.
 Poor management of cash flow causes 82% of business failures, according to a study performed by Jessie Hagen of U.S. Bank.
 Proper monitoring of cash flow is critical.

 Cash flow analysis is the study of the cycle of your business's cash inflows and outflows.
+Your goal is to maintain adequate cash flow for your business and provide the basis for cash flow management.

 How is Cash Flow Analysis Performed?